Akash2856/Docker-multi-tier-architecture-for-dynamic-WordPress-webapp/README.md

   docker run -dit --name os1 --link os2 ubuntu:14.04
   ```
 **container os1 is link to container os2**
-Inbehine name linking is also use IP of both container, If IP change then both container can't be connect togethor by it's name.
+Inbehind name linking is also use IP of both container for connection, If IP change then both container can't be connect togethor by it's name.
   ```bash
   docker network ls
   ```